-Findings from the community indicate that for many communities across London, the coronavirus pandemic is seen as the latest crisis event in a crisis trend – a steadily worsening series of situations faced by disadvantaged communities across London.
-This is both a cause and consequence of poor mental health, felt both directly and indirectly.
+Findings from community insights indicate that for many communities across London, the coronavirus pandemic has been seen as the latest crisis event in a crisis trend – a steadily worsening series of situations faced by disadvantaged communities across London.

 COVID-19 itself has a direct impact on mental health and wellbeing for many Londoners.
 Careful consideration must be given to survivors of the virus and the bereaved, along with collective trauma associated with the pandemic, the ongoing vaccination programme and the exacerbated issue of digital exclusion.
 Whilst it is necessary to consider these factors independently as part of the response to the pandemic, it is vital to put prevention of poor mental health at the centre of recovery and ensure that Londoners who need help and support receive it.

 We know that the UK entered the pandemic from a position of stagnant income growth and low levels of financial resilience3.
 The pandemic has compounded mental health and economic hardship4 and the accelerating pace of social, financial, and geographic inequalities has widened the gap in mental wellbeing and future health outcomes for Londoners.

 Various forecasting models indicates that the prevalence of poor mental health is expected to increase and that this could impact on demand for mental health services over the next three years.
 Research from the King’s Fund5 suggests that up to 75% of the population will experience normal distress that should resolve with the right support but could escalate if left unaddressed.
 The research goes on to suggest that 15-20% of the population will experience mild to moderate disorder and 3-4% severe disorder.
 Already, intelligence from the health and social care system confirms increased demand for specialist services and more complex cases, such as young people with eating disorders, and self-harm, has increased.